ElektraInitiative/PermaplanT/doc/ci.md

 This stage performs rapid checks like pre-commit, migrations and schema building.

-- Markdown files are spellchecked only inside the pipeline.
+Local pre-commit currently does not perform the codespell hook, but it is performed in the pipeline.

 ### Tests and Build